 The new Polaroid Snap Touch instant cameras offers users the best of both worlds.
 It allows you to snap, print, and share all of your favorite photos instantly right from the camera.

 With a 3.5inch LCD Touchscreen and 1080p full HD video recording capability, images and video are stored on a micro SD card and you have the ability to print photos instantly thanks to ZINK® Zero Ink technology.

 You even have the option to print them with the classic white Polaroid Photo border (amongst some snazzy new designs) as well as other edits like adding filters, stickers or adjust the crop.

 The 13mp camera has a few unexpected perks like a self timer, selfie mirror, swipe gestures and bluetooth capability.

 Between its digital capabilities and vintage Polaroid printing options, it looks like creative uses abound from everyday users and photographers alike.

-Between it’s digital capabilities and vintage Polaroid printing options, creative uses abound from everyday users and photographers like.
-I’m still finding new ways to be creative with my Polaroid Snap Touch, like this one I took during our last tattoo session in New York.
-For more inspiration, check out these unique Polaroid picture ideas I’ve found!
+I’m still finding new ways to be creative with my Polaroid Snap Touch and Polaroid Instax Mini, like this one I took during our last tattoo session in New York.

 I love the captions on these polaroids.
 Most people only write along the bottom but it adds an interesting element to caption on the photos themselves.